ajavamind/Processing-Sketch-Chatbot/README.md

 ## Background
 I'm a Processing user since 2010 and retired software engineer who likes to code.
+I like Processing because it is geared to create algorithmic generative art and may introduce students in the Arts to programming.

 To learn more about the AI and machine learning revolution going on now, I created here a Processing sketch code assistant chatbot using Java API calls to OpenAI.org.
 My chatbot application could be modified for other chatbot application uses.
 Only a small number of the API calls are invoked.

+The interest in AI now with all new developments going on, reminds me of the rapid growth that occurred when microcomputers (Intel 8080) became mainstream as personal computers and I and others built our own computers back in 1976.

 ## Usage
-I found that a code assistant is helpful to learn about programming and to avoid some tedium and mistakes during the program development process.
+I found that a code assistant is helpful writing sketches quickly, and avoid some tedium and mistakes during the program development process.
 You cannot trust the output response from the chatbot and have to read and understand the generated code.
 (Although it is often correct)

 I find specific prompts are best to get good generated sketch code.
 And after a few prompts for requesting changes, I find it easier to just make code changes myself.
 Or start a new chat to assist with another section of the code I am trying to build and then integrate it into the final sketch I seek to write.

-One time the Chatbot could not figure out how to generate code for a specific request.
+One time the Chatbot could not figure out how to generate code for a specific request and told me.
 I solved this by instructing the Chatbot to use a specific class or technique and it worked.

-The advantage of this application is that it sets up a specific chat assistant.
+The advantage of this application is that it sets up a specific chat assistant for Processing.
 You can run the generated code directly with the IDE, rather than copying and pasting.

 The OpenAI model used in the application by default is "gpt-4" and